-The KCS Concussion Protocol allows staff and faculty to check and monitor injured students for signs and symptoms of concussion, and to provide valuable information to caregivers who may need to take the child to a doctor or hospital.
+The KCS Concussion Protocol allows staff and faculty to check and monitor injured students for signs and symptoms of concussion, and to provide valuable information to caregivers who may need to take the student to a doctor or hospital.
 If the student does indeed have a concussion, an individualized learning plan is created once the student returns to school.

-Lunch & Recess Supervision
+Lunch & Be Active Supervision at Junior School

 Mandatory Vaccination Policy

 KCS has a mandatory COVID-19 vaccination policy.
-It applies to all students, teachers and school staff at KCS who will be attending in-person for the 2022/23 school year (and thereafter) and who are five years of age and eligible to receive a COVID-19 Vaccination.
+It applies to all students, teachers and school staff at KCS who will be attending in-person for the 2022/23 school year and who are five years of age and eligible to receive a COVID-19 Vaccination.
 If children under the age of five become eligible to receive a COVID-19 vaccination, this policy will become applicable to them as well, subject to the Head of School setting reasonable time limits for compliance as described in this Policy.

-If an Eligible Member of the Community is unable to be vaccinated, due to a protected ground, as defined by the Ontario Human Rights Code, KCS has a duty to accommodate to a point of undue hardship.
+If an eligible member of the community is unable to be vaccinated, due to a protected ground, as defined by the Ontario Human Rights Code, KCS has a duty to accommodate to a point of undue hardship.
 However, this duty to accommodate must be balanced against KCS’s obligations to protect the health and safety of staff and students.
-Due to the serious health threat COVID-19 presents to the public, if an Eligible Member of the Community will not be vaccinated, they or their parent/guardian must provide KCS with evidence of an appropriate medical exemption in accordance with this policy.
+Due to the serious health threat COVID-19 presents to the public, if an eligible member of the community will not be vaccinated, they or their parent/guardian must provide KCS with evidence of an appropriate medical exemption in accordance with this policy.

 Faculty, Staff & Student Training